xinu-os/xinu/docs/mips/Memory.rst

 KSEG0 under Xinu
 ^^^^^^^^^^^^^^^^

-`Embedded Xinu <Embedded Xinu>`__ uses KSEG0 extensively for kernel operations.
-As the WRT54GL uses a 32-bit MIPS processor, Embedded Xinu loads a quick TLB handler into memory at ``0x8000 0000`` and a generic exception handler at ``0x8000 0180``, both of these are limited to 32 instructions and jump to higher level C code when needed.
+Embedded Xinu uses KSEG0 extensively for kernel operations.
+As the :doc:`WRT54GL` uses a 32-bit MIPS processor, Embedded Xinu loads a quick TLB handler into memory at ``0x8000 0000`` and a generic exception handler at ``0x8000 0180``, both of these are limited to 32 instructions and jump to higher level C code when needed.
 It is important to note that Embedded Xinu also makes use of reserved memory starting at ``0x8000 0200`` to store an array of exception handler entry points (32-bit function pointers for 32 possible exceptions) and ``0x8000 0280`` to store an array of interrupt handler entry points (32-bit function pointers for 8 possible interrupts).